langchain-ai/langchainjs/libs/langchain-mixedbread-ai/README.md

 ## Reranking

-This package provides access to the reranking API provided by mixedbread ai.
+This package provides access to the reranking API provided by Mixedbread AI.
 It allows you to rerank a list of documents based on a query.
 Available models include "mixedbread-ai/mxbai-rerank-large-v1".

 Learn more: [Reranking API](https://mixedbread.ai/docs/reranking)